Sage-Da-Mage/TicTacToeProject/README.md

 This project allows those using it to create and play games of TicTacToe as well as to access information about games that have yet to be completed.

-You can make use of this project by cloning it from this GitHub page into your IDE of choice (though I used Visual Studio 2019 and would recommend you do it for the most consistency with my experience).
+You can make use of this project by cloning it from this GitHub page onto your computer and run it through your IDE of choice (though I used Visual Studio 2019 and would recommend you do it for the most consistency with my experience).

 ## **Endpoint 1: Starting A Game**